Pratham16112002/Markdown-notes/Semester Notes/Cyber Security/Cyber Security.md

-It is a program or software which looks legitimate one, but underneath the program is designed to steal the information or deletes the computer data.<br>
+It is a program or software which looks legitimate one, but underneath the program is designed to steal the information or deletes the computer data.
 Some trojan horse also creates back-doors in the computer systems.<br>

 ### Worms

-Type of computer malware.<br>
+Type of computer malware.
-Worms are more dangerous then viruses.<br>
+Worms are more dangerous then viruses.
 Both worms and viruses are malicious program a computer system, without the users consent and replicates themselves.<br>
 <span style='color:red;'>Main Difference between virus and worm</span>